kwertyops/byte-of-python/src/nested_for_loops.md

         # determined by the row
         x_center = radius + column*diameter
         y_center = radius + row*diameter
         dudraw.circle(x_center, y_center, radius)
 ```

 ## Using the outer loop variable within the inner loop

-The image we want to produce shown below on the right is a similar grid of circles, but this time the number of circles varies depending on which row we are on.
+The image shown below that we want to produce now is a similar grid of circles, but this time the number of circles varies depending on which row we are on.
 Notice that the rows are created from bottom to top.
 The code to produce this image is very similar to the original 5x5 grid of circles.
 The only difference is that the end point of the inner loop (the `range()` used for the inner `for`-loop), depends on which row we are on.
 For row 0 we need 1 circle, for row 1 we need 2 circles, for row 2 we need 3 circles, and so on.
 Thus the number of circles for each row is given by the formula `row + 1`.
-So the only change to the code is to change the inner `for`-loop to repeat in `range(row + 1)`.
+So the only change to the code is to change the inner `for`-loop to repeat in `range(row + 1)` rather than just 5 times.

 <div class="code-and-image">